Equity release mortgages

 How to release equity from your house

-If you would like to release equity in your home, you can take out a loan or sell some of the value of your home using an equity release mortgage product.
-The loan, or value, is paid back by selling the property once you have either died or moved to a care facility.
+If you would like to release equity in your home, you can take out a loan using an lifetime mortgage product.
+The loan is paid back by selling the property on your death or going into permanent care.

 VA Mortgages can advise on the best equity release solution for your personal circumstances.